IDinsight/mosaiks/README.md

 3. Acquire the Planetary Computer API key from [Microsoft Planetary Computer (MPC)](https://planetarycomputer.microsoft.com/).
 We provide detailed instructions for getting an API key in the FAQs section of this README.

-    In your terminal, run the following and fill the API key prompt -
+    In your terminal, run the following and fill in the API key prompt -

     ```sh
     planetarycomputer configure